 The bulk of palm oil demand is created by the food industry (an estimated 40% of food found on our supermarket shelves contains palm oil).
 Commonly used as a cooking oil, palm oil is often the main ingredient in margarines and found in confectionary, ice cream and ready-to-eat meals.
 It is a base for many detergents, soaps, shampoos, lipstick, waxes and polishes.
 Palm oil is also used as an industrial lubricant and increasingly, as a biofuel (despite evidence it may actually increase greenhouse emissions).

 90% of oil palm is produced from large plantations in Indonesia and Malaysia.
 Its versatility, high oil yield and relative cost has increasingly seen palm oil replace animal and other vegetable oils in a wide variety of products.
 It now currently makes up 35% of vegetable oil production worldwide (35 million tons).
 Global production of palm oil has doubled over the last decade and is expected to double again by 2020.

 The most serious side effect of the growing popularity of palm oil is the removal of forest to make space for oil palm monoculture in Indonesia and Malaysia.
 The equivalent of 300 football fields are deforested every hour for palm oil production.
 This is causing major habitat destruction and threatening many species in these areas.
 Notably, deforestation due to palm oil is considered the single biggest threat facing Orangutans, and is directly implicated in the deaths of an estimated 50 per week.

 What about “sustainable” palm oil?

-Further, because palm oil is traded in bulk on the international commodity market, the supply chain infrastructure makes it impossible to guarantee exactly where the palm oil originated from.
+Further, even with "Certified Sustainable Palm Oil" (CSPO), because palm oil is traded in bulk on the international commodity market, the supply chain infrastructure makes it impossible to guarantee exactly where the palm oil originated from.